Three Little Words

 Okay, I’ll stop now before we all feel like killing ourselves!!! 🩸🗡️

 When we play the “It’s not fair” game, we are moving into victim mode and telling ourselves that we refuse to accept reality.
 And this keeps us stuck.
 And unhappy.

 Let me ask you a question.
-When is the last time that moaning, groaning, complaining, and feeling like a victim created anything joyful, strong, or beautiful?
-When is the last time your ‘pity party’ mentality created something beneficial?
+When was the last time that moaning, groaning, complaining, and feeling like a victim created anything joyful, strong, or beautiful?
+When was the last time your ‘pity party’ mentality created something beneficial?

 ‘It’s not fair’ is not a powerful place to be.
 As my dad used to say, “The fair is in Pomona” and he was right.